 Financial planning elements that have been influenced Description of influence Row 1 Revenues Direct costs Indirect costs Capital expenditures Access to capital Assets Both climate change risks and opportunities have influenced our financial planning.
 We are focused on minimizing risks for our factory locations and supply chain as it relates to the dollars that we are putting to work in manufacturing capex.
 Increases in the cost of electricity to power our manufacturing facilities (direct costs) or impacts to our supply chain which increase the cost of raw materials (indirect costs) can be impacted by climate change.
 As part of our own mitigation strategy we committed to being powered by 100% renewable electricity by 2028.
 As climate risks worsen, this increases awareness on the speed in which climate initiatives need to be implemented and in turn increases the overall demand for low carbon solar.
 The growing demand for renewable energy and our low carbon solar products directly influences our revenues.
-We continue to see strong demand for our solar products driven by climate mitigation strategies, with a record 17.5 GW of net bookings in 2021, and an end of- year backlog of 22 GW.
-Net sales for 2021 amounted to \$2.9 billion, an approximate 8% increase compared to 2020.
-To meet this growing demand we are expanding our manufacturing operations (capital expenditures) over the next two years.
+We continue to see strong demand for our solar products driven by climate mitigation strategies, With a record 48.3 GW of net bookings in 2022, and an end-of-year backlog of 61.4 GW.
+Net sales for 2022 amounted to \$2.6 billion.
+To meet this growing demand, we are expanding our manufacturing operations (capital expenditures) over the next two years.